SMerrill8/needer/README.md

 and a list of people who had the skills or resources to meet those needs.

 People will use this portal to sign up to match their skills/resources with the needs they wish to meet.
+## Dependencies
+Bootstrap was used for Stylesheets (https://getbootstrap.com/docs)

 ## Implementation
 This website has been implemented in rails 7.1.3 and ruby 3.2.3.